 Sharing passwords must to be both secure and convenient.
 When sharing is difficult, people take shortcuts.
-Shortcuts are typically not safe for businesses, who handle more than their own information.
+Shortcuts are typically not safe for businesses, who handle client and vendor information, in addition to their own.

 A typical business handles the information of their customers and vendors－information that can include physical addresses, phone numbers, email addresses, banking information, and other pieces necessary for those businesses to do transact.